ethereum-optimism/optimism-tutorial/cross-dom-comm/README.md

    1. Set `MNEMONIC` to point to an account that has ETH on the Goerli test network and the Optimism Goerli test network.
    1. Set `GOERLI_KEY` to the key for the Goerli app.
-   1. Set `OPTIMISM_GOERLI_KEY` to the key for the Optimistic Goerli app
+   1. Set `OPTIMISM_GOERLI_KEY` to the key for the Optimistic Goerli app.

 1. Install the necessary packages.